Shreyaanp/TARP/README.md

 # TARP
- THis is Our Tarp project , an agile product developemt approach using NERF accelerated with GPU for faster inferencing
+ This is Our Tarp project , an agile product developemt approach using NERF accelerated with GPU for faster inferencing.<br>
+ We also have created an react-native app using expo client